Afresh stock

 Frequently asked questions

-Is Afresh still a private company?
+Is Afresh a public or private company?

 What is Afresh's valuation?